stevejay/react-roving-tabindex/README.md

 ### Issues

-- The `@types/styled-components` package is currently downgraded to v4.1.8 because of [this issue](https://github.com/DefinitelyTyped/DefinitelyTyped/issues/33311)
+- The `@types/styled-components` package is currently downgraded to v4.1.8 because of [this issue](https://github.com/DefinitelyTyped/DefinitelyTyped/issues/33311).
+This only affects the Storybook build.